Argyrosomus japonicus: Distribution and habitat

 Argyrosomus japonicus has an Indo-Pacific distribution occurring in coastal waters surrounding Australia, Africa, India, Pakistan, China and Japan.
 Adults are gregarious and are found over soft bottoms mainly beyond the surf zone, occasionally going inshore.
-Juveniles are exclusively found in shallow water and sometimes move into estuaries.
+Juveniles are exclusively found in shallow seas and sometimes move into the brackish water of estuaries.

 Mulloway/jewfish in Australia

 As explained above Argyrosomus japonicus, are commonly known by different names across Australia, but most Australians refer to them as mulloway or jewfish.
 They are a prized catch when it comes to fishing and are notoriously difficult to target.
 They are even fondly referred to as 'silver ghost', 'elusive jewfish', 'river kingfish', 'jewie', 'soapy' and 'silver slab'.
 Mulloway have a wide distribution in Australia, from the Gascoyne region on the west coast of Western Australia, around the southern coasts of the continent, and up to the Wide Bay–Burnett region on the east coast of Queensland.
+In Australia, the largest specimen of Argyrosomus japonicus caught was 42.5 kg, around half the size of the South African record.

 According to the Department of Primary Issues for New South Wales:

 Mulloway have been classified as Overfished in NSW since 2004/05 and a Recovery Program (RP) to assist the stock to rebuild was implemented on the 1st November, 2013.

-The above recovery plan introduced changes to the "bag limits' on fish for both Recreational and Commercial fishing.
+The above recovery plan introduced changes to the "bag limits" on fish for both Recreational and Commercial fishing.

 Later in 2018, NSW Minister for Primary Industries, Niall Blair commented:

 Despite efforts by fishers, a recent scientific review showed Mulloway are still overfished.
 In order for stocks to recover, the review recommended that more action needed to be taken.

 Recreational bag limits were further reduced to just one fish over 70 cm.